Terms and Conditions

-- “Access Credentials” means login information, passwords, security protocols, and policies through which Users access the Company Services.
+- “Access Credentials” means login information, passwords, security protocols, and policies through which Users access the Evisort Platform and Services.

-- “Evisort Services” means any Evisort software-as-a-service application identified in the Order Form that allows Users to access certain features and functions through a web interface.
-References to any Evisort Services include the Documentation.
+- “Evisort Platform” means the Evisort platform-as-a-service environment identified in the Order Form that allows Users to access certain features and functions through a web interface, including all Documentation.

-- “Customer Content” means the data and content uploaded or submitted into the Evisort Services by or on behalf of Customer.
+- “Customer Content” means the data and content uploaded or submitted to the Evisort Platform by or on behalf of Customer.

-- “Confidential Information” means all written or oral information, disclosed by one party (the “Disclosing Party”) to the other (the “Recipient”), related to the business, products, services or operations of the Disclosing Party or a third party that has been identified as confidential or that by the nature of the information or the circumstances surrounding disclosure ought reasonably to be treated as confidential, including, without limitation: (i) trade secrets, inventions, ideas, processes, computer source and object code, formulae, data, programs, other works of authorship, know-how, improvements, discoveries, developments, designs and techniques; (ii) information regarding products, plans for research and development, marketing and business plans, budgets, financial statements, contracts, prices, employees, suppliers and agents; (c) all intellectual property, whether or not applied for or granted, including but not limited to patents, copyrights, trademarks, and trade dress; and (d) information regarding the skills and compensation of the Disclosing Party’s employees, contractors, and other agents.
+- “Confidential Information” means all written or oral information, disclosed by one party (the “Disclosing Party”) to the other (the “Recipient”), related to the business, products, services or operations of the Disclosing Party or a third party that has been identified as confidential or that by the nature of the information or the circumstances surrounding disclosure ought reasonably to be treated as confidential, including, without limitation: (a) trade secrets, inventions, ideas, processes, computer source and object code, formulae, data, programs, other works of authorship, know-how, improvements, discoveries, developments, designs and techniques; (b) information regarding products, plans for research and development, marketing and business plans, budgets, financial statements, contracts, prices, employees, suppliers and agents; (c) all intellectual property, whether or not applied for or granted, including but not limited to patents, copyrights, trademarks, and trade dress; and (d) information regarding the skills and compensation of the Disclosing Party’s employees, contractors, and other agents.

-- “Documentation” means the documentation, user manuals, help files and videos, and other materials that describe the features, functions and operation of the Evisort Services.
+- “Documentation” means the documentation, user manuals, help files and videos, and other materials that describe the features, functions and operation of the Evisort Platform and Services.

-- “Documents” means the number of documents stored on the Evisort platform.
-For the purpose of counting Documents, each file shall count as one document, except that for any file longer than 100 pages in length, the number of pages shall be divided by 100 and then rounded up to the nearest integer for the purpose of calculating the number of Documents in the Evisort platform.
-For clarification, this means a one hundred (100) page document would count as one (1) document, a one hundred twenty (120) page document would count as two (2) documents, and a three-hundred (300) page document would count as three (3) Documents.
+- “Documents” means the number of documents stored on the Evisort Platform.
+For the purpose of counting Documents, each unique uploadable file (hereafter, “file”) shall count as one Document, except that for any file longer than 100 pages in length, the number of pages shall be divided by 100 and then rounded up to the nearest integer for the purpose of calculating the number of Documents in the Evisort Platform.
+For clarification, this means a one hundred (100) page file would count as one (1) Document; a one hundred twenty (120) page file would count as two (2) Documents; and a three-hundred (300) page file would count as three (3) Documents.
 “Supporting Documents” are attachments to contracts, such as exhibits and appendices, order forms, invoices, that are uploaded by Customer and linked to a Document through an "attachments" field.
 Supporting Documents do not count as a Document for billing purposes."

-- “Order Form” means the document signed by an authorized representative of each party that references these Terms and identifies the specific Service(s) to be provided, the Term of the Agreement, any special terms, and the fees to be paid.
+- “Order Form” means the document signed by an authorized representative of each party that references these T&Cs and identifies the Evisort Platform and specific Service(s) to be provided, the Term of the Agreement, any special terms, and the fees to be paid.

-- “Personal Information” means any Customer Content that identifies any specific individual and is protected under applicable privacy laws, rules and regulations.
+- “Personal Information” means any information that identifies any specific individual and is protected under applicable privacy laws, rules and regulations.